Warm bounce in loop quantum cosmology and the prediction for the duration of inflation: Phases of LQC

 Immediately after the bounce, if the energy density is mostly dominated by kinetic energy, we have a phase of {\it superinflation}.
-This phase, already at the beginning of the expansion, goes from just after the bounce (when $H = 0$, i.e., $\rho=\rho_{cr}$) untill the point where $\dot{H} = 0$.
+This phase, already at the beginning of the expansion, goes from just after the bounce (when $H = 0$, i.e., $\rho=\rho_{\textrm{cr}}$) until the point where $\dot{H} = 0$.
 The conditions for superinflation are again the same as in Eq.~(\ref{superdefl}), however, at the commencement of the expanding phase.
 This is also a very short phase, just like the superdeflation one, and radiation also tends to make it shorter.

-After the bounce phase, the kinetic energy fast decreases as $\dot \phi^2 \propto 1/a^6$ and the radiation decreases as $\rho_R \propto 1/a^4$, while the potential energy density $V(\phi)$ only slowly changes.
-The inflaton dynamics after the bounce and throughout the preinflationary phase is just monotonically, with no oscillations~\cite{Zhu:2017jew}), thus, we expect no significant radiation production in this phase.
-By also neglecting other possible sources of radiation in this phase, hence, the potential energy of the inflaton will eventually dominate the energy content of the Universe and the standard slow-roll inflationary phase will set in, but with a duration that can be strongly affected by the radiation presented already in the earlier phases, as we are going to see in the next Section.
+After the bounce phase, the kinetic energy quickly decreases as $\dot \phi^2 \propto 1/a^6$ and the radiation decreases as $\rho_R \propto 1/a^4$, while the potential energy density $V(\phi)$ only changes slowly.
+The inflaton dynamics after the bounce and throughout the preinflationary phase is just monotonic, with no oscillations~\cite{Zhu:2017jew}; thus, we expect no significant radiation production in this phase.
+By also neglecting other possible sources of radiation in this phase, the potential energy of the inflaton will eventually dominate the energy content of the Universe and the standard slow-roll inflationary phase will set in, but with a duration that can be strongly affected by the radiation present already in the earlier phases, as we will see in the next section.